Control and Dynamical Systems

 CDS 190.
 Independent Work in Control and Dynamical Systems.
 Units to be arranged; first, second, third terms; maximum two terms.
 Prerequisite: CDS 110.
 Research project in control and dynamical systems, supervised by a CDS faculty member.

 CDS 231.
 Robust Control Theory.
 9 units (3-2-4); second term.
 Prerequisites: CMS/ACM/IDS 107, CMS/ACM/IDS 113, and CDS 131 (or equivalents).
 Linear input/output models (multi-state difference and differential equations).
 Stability, input/output norms.
 Uncertainty, including noise, disturbances, parametric uncertainty, unmodeled dynamics, and structured uncertainty (LTI/LTV).
 Tradeoffs, robustness versus efficiency, conservation laws and hard limits in time and frequency domain.
 Synthesis of robust control systems.
 Co-design of sparse and limited (delayed, quantized, saturating, noisy) sensing, communications, computing, and actuation.
 Layering, localization, and distributed control.
 Interplay between automation, optimization, control, modeling and system identification, and machine learning.
 Computational scalability exploiting sparsity and structure, nonlinear dynamics and sum of squares, global stability, regions of attraction.
 Motivation throughout from case studies from tech, neuro, bio, and socioeconomic networks, explored in more detail in CDS 141.
-Instructor: Doyle.
+Not offered 2019–20.

 CDS 232.
 Nonlinear Dynamics.
 9 units (3-0-6); second term.
 Prerequisites: CMS/ACM/ IDS107 and CDS 231.
 This course studies nonlinear dynamical systems beginning from first principles.
 Topics include: existence and uniqueness properties of solutions to nonlinear ODEs, stability of nonlinear systems from the perspective of Lyapunov, and behavior unique to nonlinear systems; for example: stability of periodic orbits, Poincaré maps and stability/invariance of sets.
 The dynamics of robotic systems will be used as a motivating example.
 Instructor: Ames.